forestgrape/coronavirus/index.md

 The task determine to habitat of Sars-CoV-2 in humans can be tackled either a [theoretical constraint based reasoning](#constraint-reasoning) or by an [empirical reasoning](#empirical-reasoning) based on observations of Covid-19.

 ### constraint reasoning
-In the following the habitat of Sars-CoV-2 is deduced from the [life cycle](#life-cycle) and its [tropism](#tropism) of Sars-CoV-2.
+In the following the habitat of Sars-CoV-2 is deduced from the [life cycle](#life-cycle) and the [tropism](#tropism) of Sars-CoV-2.

 #### cell receptor
 The cell entry receptor used by SARS-CoV-1 [[Jiang](#jiang)] and SARS-Cov-2 [[LiF](#lif)],[[Hoffmann](#hoffmann)] is ACE2 .
 The barrier function of the apical cell layer and in vitro cell experiments from [McCray & Co](#mccray05) show both increased apical ACE2 expression and an corresponding increased cell entry from the apical side.
-McCray & Co also observed that Sars-CoV-1 exits the cell on the apical side following an apical entry with a preference of more than 1000:1. (similar observations for another Coronavirinae, namely 229E,  which infects the cells, corresponding to the entry point amino-peptidase N expression, preferably from the apical surface [[McCray](#mccray)] and exits apically with a preference of 10:1 for apical entry and 5:1 for basal entry).
+[McCray & Co](#mccray05) also observed that Sars-CoV-1 exits the cell on the apical side following an apical entry with a preference of more than 1000:1.
+Similarly was observed for the common cold causing coronavirus 229E: It infects the cells, corresponding to its receptor, amino-peptidase N, expression, preferably from the apical surface [[McCray](#mccray)].
+229E exits apically with a preference of 10:1 (about 91%) for an apical entry and 5:1 (about 83%) for a basal entry.

 #### tissue distribution of ACE2
 There are two common methods to measure tissue distribution of proteins:
 * _antibody staining_: to detect ACE2 an anti-ACE2 antibody.
 Detects proteins on cell surfaces, however they just can be attached to the cell without being built into the cell membrane. .
 Used in the work of [Timens](#timens), [McCray](#mccray05)
 * _detect mRNA_: e.g. ACE2 mRNA.
-Necessary condition for local protein expression, however not sufficient for ACE2 on apical cell surface, see e.g. [Li et al](#li)
+Necessary condition for local protein expression.
+However not sufficient for ACE2 on apical cell surface [to check].
+The mRNA expression across the human body is shown in  [Li et al](#li).

-For being an exploitable entry point, ACE2 should be built into the cell membrane as a receptor i.e. being useable from the outside.
+For serving as an entry point, ACE2 should be built into the cell membrane as a receptor i.e. being useable from the outside.
 So if _both_ of above methods yield positive, this is very likely.

 ACE2 is apically expressed on lower respiratory tract epithelial cells, Especially well-differentiated and ciliated airway epithelia [[mcray05](#mccray05)] and in alveolar epithelial type 2 cells [to check/find citation].
 In the upper respiratory tract, only the basal layer of the non-keratinised squamous epithelium of the nasal and oral mucosa and the nasopharynx expresses ACE2 [Timens](#timens), [Lau](#lau).